carpentries-incubator/statistical-inference-for-biology/_episodes/02-inference.md

 #### Central Limit Theorem

 The CLT is one of the most frequently used mathematical results in science.
-It tells us that when the sample size is large, the average $\bar{Y}$ of a random sample follows a normal distribution centered at the population average $\mu_Y$ and with standard deviation equal to the population standard deviation $\sigma_Y$, divided by the square root of the sample size $N$.
-We refer to the standard deviation of the distribution of a random variable as the random variable's _standard error_.
+It tells us that when the sample size is large, the average Y&#772; of a random sample follows a normal distribution centered at the population average &mu;<sub>Y</sub> and with standard deviation equal to the population standard deviation &sigma;<sub>Y</sub>, divided by the square root of the sample size *N*.
+We refer to the standard deviation of the distribution of a random variable as the random variable's *standard error*.

-This implies that if we take many samples of size $N$, then the quantity:
+This implies that if we take many samples of size *N*, then the quantity:

 ![](../fig/02-random-sample.png)